john-maluki/student_share/README.md

 # Student Share

-Using the platform, `Student Share`, students can create shareable learning materials such as technical topics, books, and tutorial videos.
+Using the platform, `Student Share`, students can create shareable learning materials such as technical topics and tutorial videos.
 For the benefit of other students and to help them find high-quality resources, each student can rate the quality of each piece of course material.
-The materials with the highest ratings are displayed first.
+The materials with the highest likes are displayed first.

 ## Learning Goals